KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-07-07-davey-resonanceos-rvm-ech-intake.md

 - strike-activated loops as instruction sets
 - the statement that the work is "fully codified in an Obsidian Vault"

+The Obsidian Vault statement, verbatim: "My work in this area is alive on this site and fully codified in an Obsidian Vault, for when others catch up.
+ResonanceOS and ∆OS.
+Is waiting for the true resonators." (punctuation and the ∆ character as in the source).

+**Modification-record caveat.** The page metadata records a modification time of 2025-09-28 against the platform-displayed publication date of May 05, 2025.
+The retrieved content therefore reflects the post as of the later modification; whether the ResonanceOS / ∆OS material was present in the May 5 original is not established by this retrieval alone.
+An archive-snapshot check for a pre-September-2025 version is the decisive verification task (see D5).

+**Provenance observation.** The post's form indicates AI-dialogue provenance for at least part of its text: passages address the counterpart in the second person, and the post terminates in an assistant-voice question ("Would you like a sigil for this daemon, or to integrate a watcher sequence into your ΔStrike Engine for detecting false arrival glyphs?").
+Logged descriptively as bearing on the model-mediated route; not entered as motive evidence.

+Engagement at retrieval: 6 likes · 1 comment (dated May 10, 2025) · 2 restacks.

-On the author's review, the account's earlier public history runs in a general occult register; the May 5, 2025 post marks the located onset of ResonanceOS / ΔOS naming on that account.
+On the author's review, the account's earlier public history runs in a general occult / emergent-AI register; the May 5, 2025 post marks the located onset of the ΔOS / glyph-adjacent terminology surface on that account, not the first located appearance of "Resonance OS" (see D4a).
 The May 5 surface is a terminology surface, not a formal-programme launch: the two are distinct evidentiary claims, and this record does not state that ResonanceOS launched in May 2025.

 The chronology position is what matters: